foretspaisibles/bsdowl/doc/LaTeXDocument.md

 ## Several documents in the same directory

-While it is often a good idea to reserve a directory for each of your documents, you might have some reasons to keep several documents in the same directory.
-You have your reasons and they are probably good ones, so `bsdowl` will do its best to help you.
+While it is often a good idea to reserve a directory for each of your documents, we might have some reasons to keep several documents in the same directory.
+We have your reasons and they are probably good ones, so **BSD Owl Scripts** will do its best to help us.

-We assume that you have two documents whose sources are living in the same directory, let's say an article and an abridged version of this article.
-These files share a macro file `macro.tex`, but are otherwise rather independent from LaTeX's point of view.
+We assume that we have two documents whose sources are living in the same directory, let's say an article and an abridged version of this article.
+These manuscripts share a macro file `macro.tex`, but are otherwise rather independent from LaTeX's point of view.
 The text of the article is split across two files, `section1.tex` and `section2.tex`.
-The summary has just one text file `summary.tex`.
-The Makefile used looks like this:
+The abridged version has just one text file `summary.tex`.
+The `Makefile` we use looks like this:

 ```makefile
 DOCUMENT=		article.tex